 Countless books and articles feature interviews with CEO, world leaders, politicians, filmmakers, opera stars, educators, Nobel Prize winners and even CIA operatives.
 But despite the fact that directors of major academic libraries play such influential roles in shaping learning practices and the access to information for universities and the research community, books that feature top-level library managers discussing their philosophy, ideology and leadership styles are almost nonexistent.

 Conversations with Leading Academic and Research Library Directors brings a cross-cultural, global perspective to top-level leaders of libraries for the world’s leading institutions of higher education.
 As a response to the rapidly shifting professional and information landscape—and the opportunities and challenges it brings—this book investigates these library directors’ approaches to managing their institutions.
 Several library directors candidly share personal anecdotes about their professional experiences, as well as valuable insights into the contemporary demands on library leadership.
 Among them are library directors from Harvard University, Yale University, University of California Los Angeles, Massachusetts Institute of Technology, Johns Hopkins University, University of Oxford, University of Cambridge, Peking University and Free University of Berlin.
+Book reviews are available online from the Library Journal and the C&RL journal.

 Dr. Gregory Eow, Associate Director for Collections, MIT Libraries, is one of the leaders featured in the book.
 According to Dr. Eow, “In a leadership position, work is accomplished through others and empowering them to succeed.
 It is about listening and learning.
 It means hiring fabulous, talented, creative, and engaged people, and giving them the tools and creating the context and organizational culture in which they can be successful.
 It means providing a vision for where collections are going, and then building an appreciation for how everyone’s work is playing a role and realizing that vision.
 That is my view on leadership and, by extension, that is why mentoring is so important.
 If leadership is about empowering others and that you get work done through others being successful, mentorship is a critical part of that.”